 The reporting module is designed to catch the output of the reasoning module.
-It has the ability to output data to a GUI, save the deduced facts to the hard drive or save the data in the system's memory for fast reuse.
-Since the deduced facts contain information about a patient, it can be useful in the future to relay that information to a family member or a caretaker of choice in certain scenarios.
+It has the ability to output data to a GUI, save the deduced facts to the hard drive or save the data in the systems memory for fast reuse.
+Since the deduced facts contain information about a patient, it could be useful in the future to relay that information to a family member or a caretaker of choice in certain scenarios.

 The EYE Reasoner outputs all the data it has gotten in the first place, with newly deduced data added to it.
-The output module has the ability to save the entire stream to a file for later use or separate the new data from the old and save only the new data.
-For on-screen use, only the person's activities, sensor errors and warnings are brought to the GUI to improve readability.
+The output module has the ability to save the entire stream to a file, including prefixes and URI's for later use or separate the new data from the old and save only the new data.